Last Updated on

 Overland from Greece – You can easily catch a bus from Athens to Saranda.
 It takes about 9 hours and costs around €25.
 You can also catch a bus from Ioannina which stops at Gjirokastër from there you can catch a bus elsewhere in Albania.

 Ferry from Greece – Another way which is incredibly easy is Corfu!
 The island of Corfu is only a 20-minute ferry ride from Saranda.
+Read my article on the ferry here!

 - 1st Jan – 15th April: 9:00 every day